The kitchen truly is the heart of the home, and adding a hint of the European coast can transform your cooking area into a sun-soaked retreat.

 24#.
 Beveled Subway Tiles

-The angled edges add a layer of subtle shadow and depth that standard flat tiles simply lack.
-Pair your tile with dark grey grout to maintain a clean, cohesive look throughout the space.
+The signature angled edges of these tiles add a sophisticated layer of subtle shadow and depth that standard flat tiles simply lack.
+This small detail captures the light beautifully, giving your walls a dynamic, high-end feel.

 25#.
 Built-In Breakfast Nooks